mezzoky/producer-comsumer/README.md

 - publish subscribe
 - listen on queue
 - dispatch and receive task
-- devier task to queue and catch task from queue and return back task to queue
+- deliver task to queue and catch task from queue and return back task to queue
-- thread or process
 - python client: pika
 - twisted adapter for pika